 - stay positive

-What Are the Fifth Stage of Alzheimer’s Symptoms?
+What Is the Fifth Stage of Alzheimer’s Symptoms?

 People in the fifth stage of Alzheimer’s may have an inability to recall simple details like phone numbers, require assistance with day-to-day activities like dressing or have significant confusion.